-Brazos Valley Council of Governments is a public housing agency in Bryan, Texas that participates in the Section 8 Housing Choice Voucher program.
-As of April 26th, 2019, Brazos Valley Council of Governments has 1 waiting lists that are open now or opening soon.
+Brazos Valley Council of Governments is a Public Housing Agency in Bryan, Texas that participates in the Section 8 Housing Choice Voucher (HCV) program.
+As of June 17th, 2019, Brazos Valley Council of Governments has 1 waiting lists that are open now or opening soon.

 The Brazos, Burleson, Grimes, Leon, Madison, Robertson, and Washington County, Texas Housing Choice Voucher Waiting List is open indefinitely.

 |Brazos, Burleson, Grimes, Leon, Madison, Robertson, and Washington County, Texas Housing Choice Voucher||Open Indefinitely|

 Please note: The Brazos Valley Council of Governments covers the counties of Brazos, Burleson, Grimes (excluding the City of Navasota), Leon, Madison, Robertson and Washington, TX (excluding the City of Brenham).

 The Brazos Valley Council of Governments (BVCOG) Section 8 Housing Choice Voucher waiting list is currently open.
 This waiting list opened on August 7, 2015 at 12:00 am CT, and is open indefinitely.
 It was last open in November 2014.

 Please note: This waiting list has preferences.
 This means that applicants who qualify for these preferences will receive assistance before applicants who do not.
 Because of these preferences, applicants who do not qualify may have a longer wait to receive assistance.